 Increasing Your Wine Cap Mushroom Area:

 Your first mulch-zone of wine cap mushrooms should begin producing the following spring, at latest.
 If conditions are right you may see fruiting within 2 months of planting, as I did.
 Wine caps are aggressive colonizers and move through the substrate quickly.
 Once you start having wine caps fruiting, it is easy to spread them to other portions of your yard, wherever you have a wood-chip or straw mulched area.
-Winecaps don’t grow in conifer wood chips, though, so make sure the wood chips you are using are hardwood.
+Winecaps don’t grow as easily in conifer wood chips, though, so make sure the wood chips you are using are hardwood.

 When you harvest fresh wine cap mushrooms, pull them out of the ground and then trim off the lower, dirt-covered end.
 There will be threads of mycelium on the stem end of the mushroom.
 After trimming all mushrooms, take the stem ends and tuck them under the mulch in the next area.
 The mushroom mycelium will take it from there, and next year you’ll have an extended mushroom patch.
 Repeat this process, with the stem ends, until all your mulch areas are also growing mushrooms!